 Examples of Traffic Violations

-Speeding over the posted or statutory speed limit, following too closely, failing to give an adequate signal before turning, and improperly stopping at a stop sign or signal are typical traffic infractions.
-The court can punish each of these infractions with a fine.
+There are many types of traffic infractions, but speeding is perhaps the most common.
+In addition to speeding, following too closely, failing to use a turn signal before turning, and running a stop sign or stoplight are other typical traffic infractions.
+The court can punish each of these infractions by imposing a fine.

-Reckless driving is an example of a traffic misdemeanor in Virginia.
+Reckless driving is one example of a traffic misdemeanor in Virginia.

 Several circumstances can give rise to a charge of reckless driving, including where the driver:

-If a driver has their license suspended for a moving violation and engages in reckless driving that results in the death of a person, the court will treat reckless driving as a Class 6 felony.
-Otherwise, reckless driving is a Class 1 misdemeanor.
-As with felony offenses, traffic misdemeanors like reckless driving can land a driver in jail for several months and lead to thousands of dollars in fines.
+Imagine a driver has their license suspended for a moving violation and still participates in reckless driving.
+If that action results in the death of another person, the court will elevate reckless driving to a Class 6 felony.

 Examples of Traffic Felonies